 15. Grading and Test Plan.
-A specific grading plan is prepared for each course.
-The minimum performance standard that must be achieved is 70 percent on each written evaluation.
+The minimum performance standard that must be achieved is 70 percent on each written assessment.
 Students must pass all assessments to graduate.
+The written assessments count toward 35% of the Students Composite Score.
+Performance assessments are graded on a GO or NO-GO scoring criteria.